NoSoyDani/NoSoyDani/README.md

 - 📫 Reach me: [twitter.com/DaniDeveloper](https://twitter.com/DaniDeveloper)
 - ⚡️ We can do it!!

-### Future projects💻🌟
+### Future projects 🎯⭐️
-- 🧬Implement a recurrent neural network for speech recognition.
+- 🌌 Implement a recurrent neural network for speech recognition.
 - 🦾 Prosthesis development using EEG and EMG.
 ---